Skip to Main Content

 The kitchen's reputation rests on deep-fried and stir-fried seafood, with the specific preparations governed by the daily catch listed on the blackboard.
 Rice dishes form the backbone of a meal here, functioning as they do in home-style Thai eating: as the base that anchors the bold, high-seasoned plates ordered around them.
 Arriving without a fixed idea of what you will eat is the correct approach; the blackboard dictates the meal.

 Jay Jew Talew Bin runs without air conditioning, which is worth accounting for during Chon Buri's hotter months.
 The price range sits at ฿฿, making it a mid-range spend by local standards for a full shared seafood meal.
 Reservations are accepted only for parties of ten or more; smaller groups should expect a wait, particularly on weekends.
 The menu is blackboard-only, updated with the daily catch, so the menu at any given visit depends entirely on supply.
-No website or phone contact is publicly listed; walk-in is the standard entry point for most visitors.
+Reservations are recommended.

 Frequently Asked Questions